 After their arrest, Holly pointed blame at her girlfriend, Sandra, saying it was Sandra who told her to run upstairs after her grandfather in the heat of the attack.
 Sandra, however, told Lt.
 Col. Bruce Jordan of the Fayette County Sheriff’s Department that Holly “had been discussing killing her grandparents for days,” according to a written summary of the interview she gave police the day after the killings.

-At trial, the teens had faced two counts of felony murder, two counts of malice murder and one count of armed robbery.
+During the trial, the teens faced two counts of felony murder, two counts of malice murder and one count of armed robbery.
 The maximum sentence the girls could have received was life in prison without parole.
 They were tried as adults.
 The pair pleaded guilty – Sandra showing signs of remorse and agreeing to testify against her girlfriend – and were sentenced to life in prison in 2005.

 When asked why she killed her grandparents, Holly stated: “For Sandy, so we could be together.”

-Judge Pascal English asked Holly if she thought doing 20 years in prison after murdering her grandparents was “a good deal”, she said no.
+Judge Pascal English asked Holly if she thought doing 20 years in prison after murdering her grandparents was “a good deal,” she said no.

 What should happen to her, he asked?